ashirt-ops/ashirt-server/enhancement_worker_templates/web/python_flask/Readme.md

 The serving phase is largely controlled by what particular route is entered when a user contacts the server.
 The `routes` directory provides two set of routes: the `ashirt` routes, which are the routes that the AShirt backend will call, and the `dev` routes, which are designed to be only created in a development environment.
 These serve as helpers and sanity checks.

 When a route is reached -- in particular, when the process route is reached (see: `process_request`), then the service will kick off processing of that data.
-Some initial boilerplate style code manages the request, and directs all of the actual work to the `process_handler.py` file.
-This function will return one of a handful of responses, which will be used to generate the true response to the AShirt backend.
+Some initial boilerplate style code manages the request, and directs all of the actual work to some function in the `actions` directory.
+These functions will return one of a handful of responses, which will be used to generate the true response to the AShirt backend.

 Once the request is complete, the application waits for another request.